Bring back the Doctor Who pre-credits scene!

 Boom!
 Goosebumps and tingling spines all round.

-New showrunner Chris Chibnall has made some fantastic changes to Doctor Who – not least the casting of the first female lead – but ditching the cold open is not one of them.
+New showrunner Chris Chibnall has made some fantastic changes to Doctor Who but ditching the cold open is not one of them.
 After all, why throw away the opportunity to wring an extra thrill out of Doctor Who each week, as we prepare to follow the Doctor on another adventure in space and time.